wrogoz/medbase/README.md

 # Features:

-- search a earliest possible date to a doctor (which has contract with NFZ) by specialization, district and city.
+- search an earliest possible date to a doctor (which has contract with NFZ) by specialization, district and city.